-I used to call each month of tater tots posts “part 1, part 2, and so on” but I have decided going forward that I would like them to be called episodes.
+I used to refer to each month of tater tots posts as “part 1, part 2, and so on,” but I have decided from now on that I would like them to be called episodes.

 Exclaiming (or not)

 When I’m sad or depressed or don’t feel good, I don’t use exclamation points.
 In my writing, in texts, in anything.

 I feel like exclamation points express way too much happiness, therefore they should only be reserved for when you are really REALLY feeling good.
 Really REALLY feeling happy.
 Now, this is only my opinion, not at all fact, and in fact, this is my blog, so you can disagree with me in the comments and I will agree with your disagreement, but that is how I feel.

 I feel like that paragraph was a little Dr. Seussian in nature and that, my friends, deserves an exclamation point!

 Are any of you like this?